gourabdg47/gourabdg47.github.io/_posts/2025-03-29-security-fundamentals.md

 	* Confirming the authenticity of digital transactions
 	* Ensuring Integrity
 	* Providing Accountability
+- Gap Analysis : Process of evaluating the difference between an organizations current performance and it's desired performance
+	 **Steps of the analysis** :
+		1. Define the scope
+		2. Gather data on the current state of the organization
+		3. Analyze the data to identify the gaps
+		4. Develop a plan to bridge the gap

+	 **Types** :
+		- Technical Gap Analysis
+		- Business Gap Analysis

+	 **POA&M** : Plan of action Milestones, Outline the specific measures to address each vulnerability, allocate resources and setup timelines for each remediation task that is needed

 > To get in touch with me or for general discussion please visit [ZeroDayMindset Discussion](https://github.com/orgs/X3N0-G0D/discussions)